arshmessi/TurboTransit/docs/README.md

 - **Caching**: Use Redis for multi-level caching to reduce load on databases.
 - **Load Balancing**: Use Kubernetes to manage scaling and load balancing across instances of each service.

-## Fault Tolerance and Reliability

-- **Circuit Breakers**: Use `github.com/sony/gobreaker` to prevent cascading failures.
-- **Retry Mechanisms**: Implement retry policies for failed requests and timeouts.